mariaciceri/first_project/TESTING.md

     ![Screenshot of the perfomance ran on lighthouse for the climbing styles page](assets/images-doc/performance-style-article.png)

-    - Choosing Shoe article
+    - Choosing Shoes article

     ![Screenshot of the perfomance ran on lighthouse for the advice page](assets/images-doc/performance-shoes-article.png)

 ## Bugs

-There weren't many bugs along the way for mobile and tablet screen sizes.
-For desktop the following bug was spotted and fixed:
+The majority of bugs were found for larger screens, but even for tablet size, there were a couple.

-* Bug: When the two images were seen in larger screens than 13", they were not centralized.
+* Bug: When the two images were shown on desktop screen sizes, they were not centralized.
-    - Fix: set the imagine class to inline block and the div class to align the text centered.
+    - Fix: set the image class to inline-block and the div class to align the text centered.
 Realign the text and title to the left.

-* Bug: In advice section, in the anchor element, the text was collapsing on top of each other while the picture was not.
+* Bug: In the advice section, in the anchor element, the text was collapsing on top of each other while the picture was not.
     - Fix: Remove position: relative in parent element and position: absolute in the text class.

-* Bug: Style not applying on my h3 with id=single-pitch because of wrong syntax;
+* Bug: Style not applying on the h3 with id=single-pitch because of wrong syntax;
     - Fix: Use proper syntax.

 * Bug: Back-to-top button was out of the content area for larger screens;
-    - Fix: using the function calc in CSS to position it to the right in any screen larger than 1200px.
+    - Fix: using the function calc in CSS to position it to the right on any screen larger than 1200px.

 * Bug: Using the function calc made the back-to-top button disappear in screens between 992px and 1200px;
-    - Fix: Create a new media query to apply this change only when the screens are alrger than 100px.
+    - Fix: Create a new media query to apply this change only when the screens are larger than 100px.